jdoxey/bam/documentation/decisions/Back-end.md

 - May have better support for edge case architectures?

 ### CONs
-- `bam` users need GCC installed (or available)
+- `bam` users need GCC installed (or available).
+Maybe the `bam` compiler could just include the necessary libraries from GCC?
-- Doesn't have an intermediate representation
+- Not sure what the GIMBLE intermediate representation is like

 ## Option 3: Write generators for major assembly types